engineerapart/TheRemoteFreelancer/README.md

 **UK**
-- [Gigged AI](https://gigged.ai) - Newcomer in the space with Clients ready but little talent.
+- [Gigged AI](https://gigged.ai) - Newcomer in the space with Clients ready but little Talent.

 **Latin America**